davidthewatson/doc/README.md

 ## When?

-In mind, 5 years.
-Code complete January 2025.
+From the imaginary to the symbolic, 5 years.

+To the traumatic and unknowable real, or code complete: January 2025.

 ## Why?